Sutherland Macdonald

-Sutherland Macdonald was a prominent English tattoo artist in the late 19th century and early 20th century, and the first tattooist in Britain with an identifiable premises open to the public.
+Sutherland Macdonald (1860–1942) was a prominent English tattoo artist in the late 19th century and early 20th century, and the first tattooist in Britain with an identifiable premises open to the public.
 Operating in a salon in London's Jermyn Street, he is listed in the 1894 London Post Office Directory.
 He is considered the first person to offer a professional tattoo service in London, although the practice was already popular in Japan and the Middle East prior to that time.
-He was said to have tattooed "kings" and "princes", including George V when he was Duke of York.
+He was erroneously said to have tattooed kings and princes, including George V when he was Duke of York.

-Career
+Life and career

-Macdonald served in the British Army in the 1870s as a telegraph operator in the Royal Engineers and was in the Anglo-Zulu War.
+Sutherland Macdonald was born in Boundary Terrace, Leeds on 25 June 1860.
+He served in the British Army in the 1870s as a telegraph operator in the Royal Engineers and was in the Anglo-Zulu War.

 In addition to artistic designs, he also performed color blending on skin grafts of accident victims.

-He died at his home on 3 Guilford Avenue, Surbiton and is buried at Surbiton Cemetery.
+He died on 18 June 1942 at his home on 3 Guilford Avenue, Surbiton, and is buried at Surbiton Cemetery.

 Legacy

-On January 29, 2016, the Museum of London opened a display which included some of his work called Tattoo London.
+On 29 January 2016, the Museum of London opened a display which included some of his work called Tattoo London.